 What I ate at Les Itinéraires

-Then came the entrée … an emulsion (a mixture of two liquids) of smoked Greek yoghurt with Tasmanian pepper, more delicate than traditional black pepper, with togan, or winter melon …
+Then came the entrée: an emulsion of smoked Greek yoghurt with Tasmanian pepper, more delicate than traditional black pepper, with togan, or winter melon …

 The meat course was Bresse duckling with an emulsion of lard on a bed of mushrooms and kale, and two types of mashed potato …